dylanized/drupal-docker/DOCKER-COMPOSE.md

 You can then restart the containers with `docker-compose start`, and stop them with `docker-compose stop`.

 Remove the containers with `docker-compose down`.

+For more utilities see the included NPM Scripts.

 ### Database Helpers